 Reduces Pain – When your spine isn’t properly aligned, everything you do can be affected.
 Many patients even have pain so severe that it affects their ability to breathe.
 When your spine is happy, it alleviates the pain associated with normal activities and can reduce the swelling or inflammation along your vertebrae.

 Increases Strength – While chiropractic care is typically used for treatment, long-term use can increase your overall strength.
 Studies have shown that athletes who regularly visit the chiropractor are stronger than their competitors who do not.

-While the few benefits given here are not an exhaustive list for the improvements you can expect from a chiropractic appointment, it should provide some motivation for you to schedule an appointment today.
+While the few benefits given here are not an exhaustive list of the improvements you can expect from a chiropractic appointment, they should provide some motivation for you to schedule an appointment today.
 Our lives can be greatly improved when we can remain active and engaged in the world around us.

 Chiropractic care is just one avenue that you can explore to keep your body in the best condition to continue exploring.
 If you haven’t used a chiropractor before, now is the time to give it a try.
 You may even wonder why you haven’t utilized their services before.